hannesxc/downpour-chat/README.md

 # Downpour Chat

-## Note
-Switch to main-db branch for the finalized version.

 ## About
 End to end encrypted chatting application, privacy-focused.
 No data ultimately resides on our backend database, temporary data is stored so that users can grab a JSON transcript of their chats at any given time, but all data is flushed/deleted upon session termination.
 Multiple people can join multiple rooms at any given time and see past messages sent in that room.
 Made with ReactJS, NodeJS, ExpressJS, Socket.IO and MongoDB.